clone206/dsd2dxd/README.md

     -o, --output
         Output type.
 S (stdout), or W (wave) (default: S. Note that W outputs to outfile.wav in current directory) -v, --volume
         Volume adjustment in dB.
-If a negative number is needed (volume cut), use the --volume= format. (default: 0).
+If a negative number is needed use the --volume= format. (default: 0).
+    -l, --loud
+        Print diagnostic messages to stderr
 ```

 ## Modified original info.txt

 ```
-You downloaded the source code for "dsd2pcm" which is a simple little "filter" program, that takes a DSD data stream on stdin and converts it to a PCM stream (either 16, 20 or 24 bits) and writes it to stdout.
+You downloaded the source code for "dsd2pcm" which is a simple little "filter" program, that takes a DSD data stream and converts it to a PCM stream (either 16, 20 or 24 bits) and writes it to stdout or a file.
 The code is split into two modules:

   (1) dsd2pcm